At BILSTER BERG: Rendezvous with the class 1 Mercedes from the penultimate DTM year 1994.

 They were perhaps the most beautiful and spectacular racing touring cars of their era.
 But they only lived for four summers – technically too complex, too expensive with a season budget of 100 million Deutschmarks, and from 1995, with the last year of the DTM, the German Touring Car Championship, it got out of hand.
 What remained were high-tech pieces of art that still fascinate today.
 This also applies to the C-Class from AMG-Mercedes-Benz, which works driver Roland Asch drove to four second places and sixth place in the DTM championship in 1994.
 In 1995, Bernd Mayländer from Schorndorf took over the repainted year-old car.
 At BILSTER BERG, the completely overhauled original vehicle with a fresh drive train was put back into service – not for too long, after all, the rare and recently refurbished item should remain as good as new for as long as possible.
 We caught them anyway – and documented extremely rare impressions.

 Extremely rare because the C-Class, which was specified in 1994 with a unit price of 750,000 Deutschmarks, is a veritable small-series example.
 The number of units produced per DTM season remained in the single digits.
 The technology was more than outstanding.
-Key aspect: The 2.5 liter V6 engine with an initial 430 hp, which was achieved at speeds in excess of 11,000 rpm.
+Key aspect: The 2.5 liter V6 engine with initial 430 hp, which was achieved at speeds in excess of 11,000 rpm.
 The Class 1 regulations introduced for the 1993 season stipulated that the engine had to be at least derived from a production unit – which does not mean that mass-production technology was actually used.
 On the contrary: the six-cylinder engine made of cast light metal was a thoroughbred racing engine at the level of Formula 1 at the time.
 A voluminous airbox was enthroned above the six intake funnels, supplied with fresh air through a particularly high-flow area in front of the windscreen.
 In general, the flow of the driving wind, the aerodynamics, played an increasingly important role.

 And then the acoustics: the sound of the high-revving racing touring car, the last of its kind on a sheet steel bodyshell, towers all over the scenery …

-DTM in the rearview mirror – BILSTER BERG Cars and Faces, Episode 04.22 – bonus material with a star.
+DTM in the rearview mirror – BILSTER BERG Cars and Faces, Episode 04.22 – bonus material with a star, named …

 In deutscher Sprache anschauen: